aThe inbox is still the most personal place to meet a lead or customer, and Mailchimp and SendGrid are both great platforms to get the job done.

 Email marketing is just the start.
 Mailchimp is adding more and more features that are turning it into the all-in-one marketing king of the treetops.
 Let's break them down.

 With Customer Journeys, you can set up automations that help you welcome new subscribers to your audience, nurture the ones that have joined earlier, and nudge the distracted ones to complete their purchases.
+If the emails aren't working, you can use SMS as an extra reminder.
 It's simple to set up, with a library of useful templates that you can set up in a few clicks.

 The Content Studio helps you keep all your images and assets in one place, so you can reuse and repurpose them later.
 Need to resize an image?
 You can do it on the platform without downloading and re-uploading it.

-You can build and manage a website or eShop on Mailchimp, too.
-Manage products, take payments, and integrate the shop with your email marketing strategy seamlessly.
+You can build and manage a website on Mailchimp, too.
 And if posting on social media every day feels like a chore, you can schedule posts on the platform and gain insights into what's getting more likes.
 Manage everything from one place, improve consistency across channels, and find out what makes your audience tick.

 With so much to offer, it makes sense that Mailchimp isn't the most economical option on the block.
-The free plan has been shrinking in value too, dropping from the 2,000 contact limit to just 500 this year.
+The free plan has been shrinking in value too—you only get 500 contacts for free.
 Still, the fact that it brings so many useful marketing features together makes it a great investment.

 SendGrid specializes in high-volume sends and improving email deliverability

 If you need to send a million emails like, right now, SendGrid won't even break a sweat.
-It delivered 64 billion emails during Cyber Week.
+It delivered over 65 billion emails during Cyber Week.
 Another million won't be an issue.

 While SendGrid started as an email API service—a platform that can connect to your website or app to enable email features—it's added other email marketing features over time, so you can edit templates and run campaigns directly from the platform.
 You can go no-code, low-code, or full-code, depending on how much control you want to have.